 Craig Hunter, Vanderbilt's property manager, gave the board an indication of the safety concerns of the structure and why the building must be demolished.

-"It's just not an efficient building, it is not a structurally
+"It's just not an efficient building, it is not a structurally sound building, and it is not an ADA code compliant building," he said.

 ADA refers the American with Disabilities Act.
 Right now the current building has no access for wheelchairs or other forms of aided movement, Hunter said.